Qutb Shahi architecture: Other monuments

 Another early structure was the Purana Pul, built in 1578 across the Musi River.
+The Tomb of Abdul Qadir Amin Khan at Patancheru is also from this period.

 The Qutb Shahi rulers built elaborate caravanserais, or resthouses, including the Shaikpet Sarai and Taramati Baradari.
 The former had had 30 rooms, stables for horses and camels, a mosque and a tomb of an unknown sufi saint.

 Other mosques built during this time include the Khairtabad Mosque, Hayat Bakshi Mosque, Musheerabad Masjid, and Kulsum Begum Mosque.

 The Qutb Shahi rulers also made considerable additions to the Gandikota Fort.

+Revival

+Later structures built by the Asaf Jahi rulers, such as the Afzal Gunj Masjid, were built in a revival Qutb Shahi style.